-For detailed information about supported data formats and the functions for importing data into the MATLAB Workspace, see "Supported File Formats for Import and Export".
+For detailed information about supported data formats and the functions for importing data into the MATLAB Workspace, see the "Methods for Importing Data".

-You also can import data using the MATLAB Import Wizard to import data as text files (such as .txt and .dat), MAT-files, and spreadsheet files, (such as .xls).
+You also can import data using the MATLAB Import Wizard (see "Import Images, Audio, and Video Interactively".
+Use the Import Wizard, to import data as text files (such as .txt and .dat), MAT-files, and spreadsheet files, (such as .xls).